icopy-site/awesome/docs/awesome/awesome-machine-learning.md

 * [TResNet: Simple and powerful neural network library for python](https://github.com/zueve/neurolab) - Variety of supported types of Artificial Neural Network and learning algorithms.
 * [Jina AI](https://jina.ai/) An easier way to build neural search in the cloud.
 Compatible with Jupyter Notebooks.
 * [sequitur](https://github.com/shobrook/sequitur) PyTorch library for creating and training sequence autoencoders in just two lines of code

+<a name="python-spiking-neural-networks"></a>
+#### Spiking Neural Networks

+* [Rockpool](https://github.com/synsense/rockpool) - A machine learning library for spiking neural networks.
+Supports training with both torch and jax pipelines, and deployment to neuromorphic hardware.
+* [Sinabs](https://github.com/synsense/sinabs) - A deep learning library for spiking neural networks which is based on PyTorch, focuses on fast training and supports inference on neuromorphic hardware.
+* [Tonic](https://github.com/neuromorphs/tonic) - A library that makes downloading publicly available neuromorphic datasets a breeze and provides event-based data transformation/augmentation pipelines.

 <a name="python-survival-analysis"></a>
 #### Python Survival Analysis